What is Posterior Ankle Endoscopy or Arthroscopy?

 - The Haglund’s deformity is removed using a burr.

 The post-operative dressing is usually a splint or bulky soft dressing.
 A post-op shoe or boot may be added for protection.
-Weight bearing may be restricted depending on the surgery that is done.
+Depending on the type of surgery, you may not be able to put weight on your foot.

 Risks and Complications